 Fields within an Ethernet Frame

 The destination and source addresses enable proper switching of Ethernet frames on an Ethernet local area network (LAN).
 These addresses are typically referred to as a "MAC address".
-IEEE defines the first two bits of an address to specify additional information.
-In practice, the two bits only apply to the destination address and only the first bit is meaningful (signals that the packet is destined for a group or individual / unicast station).
+IEEE defines the first two (least significant) bits of an address to specify additional information:

 A broadcast destination address consisting of all 1's (ff:ff:ff:ff:ff:ff) signals that all stations on a LAN should receive the Ethernet packet.
 Note that broadcast is a common occurrence on a typical LAN for operations such as announcements and higher layer address discovery (e.g., ARP).
-However, such activity can have negative security consequences, and this is something that can be easily filtered / dropped using this system.
+However, such activity can have negative security consequences, and this is something that can be easily filtered / dropped.

 The Length/Type field specifies three types of MAC frames: